Two weeks of timeless romance in Rome, the Amalfi Coast, Florence, Tuscany and Venice

 Perched atop Ravello’s cliff, the beautifully restored Caruso is one the finest spots from which to soaking in the Amalfi Coast.
 The current building dates back to 1800, the original palace 700 years further still, and its 50 rooms and suites in an array of shapes and sizes are fittingly replete with marble, original frescos and Italian antiques.
 Many enjoy wonderful vistas of the coast, sea and fragrant gardens.
 The Caruso’s two Exclusive Suites have their own terrace and garden.
 The Belvedere Restaurant serves up Italian and local Neapolitan delicacies, in the summer to be enjoyed out on the terrace.
 There is also a restaurant by the famous infinity pool with a wood-fired pizza oven, an adjoining bar, and the elegant piano bar indoors.
 Explore the coast on complimentary cruises to Amalfi and Positano, scenic helicopter flights on request, or perhaps take out vintage Vespas or classic car along the coastal road.

-The tour will touch Li Galli Islands, the legendary home of the sirens who lured Ulysses to the islands with their enchanted singing.
+Head out into the Gulf of Naples across to the beautiful island of Capri, a draw to visitors for thousands of years.
+The tour will include the Li Galli Islands, the legendary home of the sirens who lured Ulysses with their enchanted singing.
 This is also an ideal place for snorkelling with its clear waters and underwater treasures.
-Tide permitting, you will approach the famous Blue Grotto where it will be possible to get inside using the local small boat.

 To visit Pompeii is probably as close as we can get to travelling in a time machine back to ancient Rome.
-In August of 79 AD, Vesuvius had been rumbling for some days and it is estimated that a large part of the population of 20,000 had been evacuated; those that were left were as if suspended in time, as the plaster casts made of the bodies that were found shows.
+In August of 79 AD, Vesuvius had been rumbling for some days and it is estimated that a large part of the population of 20,000 had been evacuated; those that were left were as if suspended in time.
 Excavation started in the 18th century and continues to this day.
+You will get to walk Roman streets, look into bars, stroll into Patrician villas, complete with frescoes and mosaics.
+There is even a mosaic doormat saying ‘beware of the dog’.

 Florence